Key Points and Facts about Sketchpad Computer:

 Sketchpad Release History

-Sutherland was prompted on his ideas by the Memex from Vannevar Bush’s “As We May Think.”
+Sutherland was prompted by his ideas by the Memex from Vannevar Bush’s “As We May Think.”
 During the 1960s, the Augmentation Research Center (ARC) at the Stanford Research Institute (SRI) motivated Douglas Engelbart to create and implement the oN-Line System.

 In 1963, most computers only executed batch jobs, which were supplied by experienced programmers or engineering students on punched cards or magnetic tape reels.
 To make the TX-2 work in interactive mode with a huge CRT screen, a significant amount of effort was necessary.
 It had to be reconverted to batch mode when Sutherland had finished with it.